 - Supporting international efforts to make sumo an Olympic sport

 In 1997, Andrew Freund, who learned about sumo while working in Japan in the early 90s, began training in sumo after seeing a sumo demo in Los Angeles.
 In 1998, he established our group, and began offering practices.
 In 2000, we brought two-time World Sumo Champion Svetoslav Binev of Bulgaria, who began coaching the weekly classes.
 In 2006, soon-to-be four-time World Sumo Champion Byambajav Ulambayar of Mongolia was also welcomed into our group.
 Then, in 2014, two-time World Sumo Champion “Yama” (former Yamamotoyama) also joined our regular practice group in Los Angeles.

 Paralleling the development of an elite, established, sumo competition, we have also brought sumo into the entertainment limelight, with our featured sumo stars appearing on dozens of TV shows, commercials, and films.
 We worked extensively on major motion pictures like “Memoirs of a Geisha”, “Oceans 13”, “47 Ronin”, “Zoolander 2”, “John Wick: Chapter 2”, and “Sushi Tushi”, where our sumo Talent were featured, and we coordinated stunts, set construction, wardrobe, props, and much more for multiple sumo scenes.
 Our group has also appeared on many international documentaries on National Geographic, Discovery, MTV, and many more.
-Among dozens of TV shows we have starred on, a team of our best sumo wrestlers was featured on “America’s Got Talent” in 2010, and were special guests on the “The Bachelorette” in 2015, and made appearances on “To Tell the Truth” (2017), The Ellen DeGeneres Show (2017), and many more major network programs, as well as series with celebrities like Kevin Hart, Conan O’Brien, Usher, and more.
+Among dozens of TV shows we have starred on, a team of our best sumo wrestlers was featured on “America’s Got Talent” in 2010.
+We were special guests on the “The Bachelorette” in 2015, and made appearances on “To Tell the Truth” (2017), The Ellen DeGeneres Show (2017), and many more major network programs, as well as series with celebrities like Kevin Hart, Conan O’Brien, Usher, and more.

 We continue to work with Japanese professional sumo (“Grand Sumo”) in various capacities.
 We collaborated on major pro sumo exhibition tournaments like Grand Sumo Las Vegas and Grand Sumo Los Angeles.
 We also have frequent interaction with pro sumo teams and selected sumo stars, for special events and appearances.